InspireLead by example and inspire how big data can deliver development outcomes

 The CGIAR Platform for Big Data in Agriculture serves to provide leadership in organizing open data, convening partners, and demonstrating the power of big data analytics through inspiring projects.

-We are challenging partners, universities, and others to use our data to create incentivized pilot opportunities that scale.
-We’re looking for novel approaches that democratize these data-driven insights to inform local, national, regional, and global policies on agriculture and food security in real time; helping people–especially smallholder farmers–to lead happier and healthier lives.
+We are challenging partners, universities, and others to use CGIAR data to create innovative pilot projects that will scale.
+We’re looking for novel approaches that democratize data-driven insights to inform local, national, regional, and global policies and applications in agriculture and food security in real time; helping people–especially smallholder farmers and producers–to lead happier and healthier lives.

 Winning teams will receive $100,000 to put their ideas into practice.
 Teams will have 12 months to implement small-scale proof of concept pilots to demonstrate viability.
-Successful pilots will be placed on the trajectory to wide-scale implementation, including the possibility of receiving an additional $250,000 of funding to facilitate scaling.
+Successful pilots will be placed on the trajectory to wider-scale implementation, including the possibility of receiving an additional $250,000 of scale-up funding.
 Successful pilots will also have additional help in finding continued funding and widespread adoption within CGIAR, to ensure that these innovations become a part of how we operate system-wide.

 WHAT WE LOOK FOR

-The preliminary assessment will be managed by the Inspire Challenge management team for their responsiveness to the current state of digital agriculture technology and use cases.
+The preliminary assessment will be managed by the Inspire Challenge management team for their responsiveness to the key criteria of the Challenge.

 This pre-assessment focuses on three key categories:

-- Innovativeness of the proposal – how new or groundbreaking the idea is
+- Innovativeness of the proposal – how new or groundbreaking the idea is; and

 - Data mobilization of underused or misused data – especially mobilizing CGIAR data

-While the use of CGIAR data streams is encouraged, all forms of CGIAR + outside organization collaboration are applicable for this prize.
+While the use of CGIAR data streams is encouraged, all forms of CGIAR + outside organization collaboration demonstrating leading-edge uses of data are applicable for this prize.

 All teams participating must be comprised of a variety of actors to ensure a diversity of thought and perspectives.
-To encourage long-term adoption and easy access to our data, they must include a CGIAR center and be embedded within a CGIAR Research Program.
+To encourage long-term adoption and easy access to our data, they must include a CGIAR center and be embedded within a CGIAR Research Program, and include a non-CGIAR entity of any type.

 Inspire Challenges are about solving big problems using next-generation ideas.
 We’re looking for bold, novel ideas that leverage the expansion of big data and digital technologies to unlock new scientific discoveries or enhance the agriculture development enterprise.